oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/test.md

+Below is the script you need to execute.
+Simply copy and paste this code into your SQL Worksheet.

     *For copy/pasting, be sure to click the convenient __Copy__ button in the upper right corner of the following code snippet, and all subsequent code snippets*:

     ```
+    My SQL line 1;
-    SQL line 1;</copy>
+    SQL line 2;
     ```